Manocro/budget_tracker/README.md

 **Budget Tracker**

-A simple web app to track income and expenses, built with Java Spring Boot (backend) and vanilla HTML/CSS/JavaScript (frontend).
+A simple web app to track income and expenses, built with Java Spring Boot (backend) and vanilla HTML/CSS/JavaScript (frontend). (used to learn Java, javascript, HTML, and CSS)

 📌 Table of Contents